 About the project

 How can the tidal make sense as a figure of long term thinking?
 And what would constitute the tidal sense in itself?
-To understand the tide as a sense closely related to chronoception but still as a tangible phenonoma, is what artist Signe Lidén will explore during the residency at Ramberg.
+To understand the tide as a sense closely related to chronoception but still as a tangible phenonoma, was what artist Signe Lidén explored during the residency at Ramberg.
 The tide is a global wave that connects the intimate and local to the celestial trajectory of the moon.
-The installation of a sounding canvas is proposed as a fixed point where these movements meet and get amplified.
-As an expanded interspecies organ, this canvas will be stretched throughout the tidal zone at the shore of Ramberg.
-It will function as a microphone membrane, an absorbent, a speaker, and a large sculptural space for conversation and interaction.
+The installation of a sounding canvas was proposed as a fixed point where these movements meet and get amplified.
+As an expanded interspecies organ, this canvas was stretched throughout the tidal zone at the shore of Ramberg.
+It functioned as a microphone membrane, an absorbent, a speaker, and a large sculptural space for conversation and interaction.

 About the artist